OfficeDev/office-js-docs-pr/docs/word/word-add-ins-programming-overview.md

 ## JavaScript APIs for Word

 You can use two sets of JavaScript APIs to interact with the objects and metadata in a Word document.
-The first is the [Common API](../reference/javascript-api-for-office.md), which was introduced in Office 2013.
+The first is the [Common API](/javascript/api/office), which was introduced in Office 2013.
 Many of the objects in the Common API can be used in add-ins hosted by two or more Office clients.
 This API uses callbacks extensively.

-The second is the [Word JavaScript API](../reference/overview/word-add-ins-reference-overview.md).
+The second is the [Word JavaScript API](/javascript/api/word).
 This is a strongly-typed object model that you can use to create Word add-ins that target Word 2016 on Mac and Windows.
 This object model uses promises, and provides access to Word-specific objects like [body](/javascript/api/word/word.body), [content controls](/javascript/api/word/word.contentcontrol), [inline pictures](/javascript/api/word/word.inlinepicture), and [paragraphs](/javascript/api/word/word.paragraph).
 The Word JavaScript API includes TypeScript definitions and vsdoc files so that you can get code hints in your IDE.

 Currently, all Word clients support the shared JavaScript API for Office, and most clients support the Word JavaScript API.
-For details about supported clients, see the [API reference documentation](/office/dev/add-ins/reference/javascript-api-for-office?product=word).
+For details about supported clients, see the [JavaScript API for Office overview](../reference/javascript-api-for-office.md).

 We recommend that you start with the Word JavaScript API because the object model is easier to use.
 Use the Word JavaScript API if you need to: